bigOconstant/spacial_learning/Readme.md

 by it's format.
 Which is pretty old now.

-It should be a pure rust no javascript needed web application and every action should also be supported in api.
+It should be a pure rust no javascript needed web application and every action should also be supported in api form with json.
+Except user signup which I think should be web only.

-This is so that it is easy to host with a single service.
+This is so that it is easy to host locally.
+Intial support is being built with postgres but I would like it to support sqlite as well so it could run in a single docker container for a single user if needed.

 ## developement